 He gently steered The Gambia to independence and presided over one of Africa's few stable multi-party democracies for nearly a quarter-century.

-Dawda Jawara began not as a politician but as a veterinarian, a skilled profession that earned him respect across the small West African territory of The Gambia.
-His entry into politics was a gradual shift, driven by a vision of self-rule within the British Commonwealth.
-As the founder of the People's Progressive Party, he became prime minister in 1962 and deftly negotiated full independence by 1965.
-Jawara's presidency, established in 1970, was characterized by its moderation and openness.
-In a continent often marred by coups and dictatorships, The Gambia stood out for its press freedoms, regular elections, and peaceful transfers of power.
-His government focused on agriculture, education, and maintaining strong ties with the West.
-This era of stability ended abruptly in 1994 when a young army lieutenant, Yahya Jammeh, seized power in a bloodless coup while Jawara was aboard a warship.
-He lived in exile until returning home in 2002, where he was revered as the father of the nation, a symbol of a more tolerant political past.
+Dawda Jawara became the first president of the Gambia in 1970.
+A veterinarian by training, he entered politics gradually, founding the People's Progressive Party.
+He became prime minister in 1962 and negotiated full independence by 1965.
+His presidency was characterized by moderation and openness.
+The Gambia enjoyed press freedoms, regular elections, and peaceful transfers of power.
+His government focused on agriculture, education, and maintaining ties with the West.
+This stability ended in 1994 when Lieutenant Yahya Jammeh seized power in a bloodless coup while Jawara was aboard a warship.
+Jawara lived in exile until 2002, then returned home as a symbol of a more tolerant political past.

 1901–1927